Lobaro/docs/docs/lorawan-sensors/pressure-lorawan/index.md

 `Order number: 8000089` <br>
 ![LoRaWAN Pressure Sensor](files/Pegelsonde1.png){: style="height:500px;display: block; margin: 0 auto;"}

+!!! info "Multiple different Variants"
+    There are different kinds of Pressure Probes that use very different kinds of communication.
+    As a consequence there exist different Variants of our Hardware for using Pressure Probes.
+    Please take care that you only install the correct Variant of firmware on your device.

 !!! info "Consider using the latest firmware on your hardware"
     * [**See available firmware downloads**](firmware.md){: target="_blank"}